singh-ramanpreet/singh-ramanpreet.github.io/README.md

 # Personal Website/Portfolio

 This is my personal website/portfolio.
-It is built using [Hugo](https://gohugo.io/) and the [Hugo Stack Theme](https://themes.gohugo.io/themes/hugo-theme-stack/).
+It is built using [Hugo](https://gohugo.io/) and the [Congo Theme](https://github.com/jpanther/congo).
 Visit the website at [https://singhramanpreet.com](https://singhramanpreet.com).

 ## Development